Fort Lauderdale Hit & Run Lawyer

-Leaving the Scene of an Accident in Fort Lauderdale
+Leaving the Scene of an Accident in Broward County, FL

 Leaving the scene of an accident is a serious legal matter.
 This offense, also called a "hit and run" can result in very stiff penalties if you are convicted.
 An individual is required by Florida law to stay at the scene of an accident if they have somehow been involved—whether or not they have caused the accident and/or are at fault.